hepix-virtualisation/vmcaster/README.md

 Deployment
 ----------

-It is wise to deploy an "imagelist subsciber" so you can check for errors with vmcaster as your "imagelist" publisher. vmcatcher (http://github.com/hepix-virtualisation/vmcatcher) is an "imagelist subsciber" that has almost the same dependacies as vmcatcher.
+It is wise to deploy an "image list subscriber" so you can check for errors with vmcaster as your "image list" publisher. vmcatcher (http://github.com/hepix-virtualisation/vmcatcher) is an "image list subscriber" that has almost the same dependencies as vmcatcher.

-### Secuity note ###
+### Security note ###

-It is more secure to use "https" than "http" for serving the imagelist.
-While the authenticity of the imagelist is secured by the imagelist signature, the signature cannot prevent "man in the middle" presenting an old signed imagelist.
+It is more secure to use "https" than "http" for serving the image list.
+While the authenticity of the image list is secured by the image list signature, the signature cannot prevent "man in the middle" presenting an old signed image list.

-For serving images http is as secure as https, as the authenticity of the image is secured by the imagelist's signature, thus the worst a man in the middle attack can do with images is provide a denial of service when the image does not match the sha512 hash it will be detected and rejected.
+For serving images http is as secure as https, as the authenticity of the image is secured by the image list's signature, thus the worst a man in the middle attack can do with images is provide a denial of service when the image does not match the sha512 hash it will be detected and rejected.

-It is expected future versions of vmcatcher will issue a warning when subscribing to and retrieving imagelists from unauthenticated hosts.
-Imagelist subscribers will prefer not to see these warnings, and may decide to only trust imagelists hosted on authenticated servers.
+It is expected future versions of vmcatcher will issue a warning when subscribing to and retrieving image lists from unauthenticated hosts.
+Image list subscribers will prefer not to see these warnings, and may decide to only trust image lists hosted on authenticated servers.

 Appendix